-The point of erotica is to make the reader feel something of what the characters do, which in most cases will be arousal rather than boredom.
-It's often a sign that the writer didn't want to have a sex scene here but got overruled, or that the writer is sexually inexperienced and writing with the aid of a biology textbook (a lot of Fan Fictionwritten by 14-year-old girls comes into this category, often minus the biology textbookmaking it less of a case of You Fail Sex Ed and more You Haven't Even Taken The Course Yet.
+The point of erotica is to make the reader feel something of what the characters do, which in most cases should be arousal rather than boredom.
+It's often a sign that the writer didn't want to have a sex scene here but got overruled or that the writer is sexually inexperienced and writing with the aid of a biology textbook.
+A lot of Fan Fiction written by 14-year-old girls falls under the latter categoryoften minus the biology textbookmaking it less of a case of You Fail Sex Ed and more a case of You Haven't Even Taken the Course Yet.
 Examples are too numerous to list, and too forgettable to remember in any case.

 However, it can be used properly.
 IKEA Erotica has its merits as a tool of parody or simply as a means to fool the censors.
 If used from the POV of a certain type of character, it can be an interesting insight into their psyche — provided, of course, that the rest of the writing is enough to make this Stylistic Suck apparent.
 It can also be used if the character simply thinks that the sex sucks (and not in a fun way).

 An extremely common feature of Porn Without Plot.
 An example of IKEA Erotica is the line, "He pressed his hard sex against her soft sex and they had sex".
 A frequently usable antidote: lead up to the act, then pull a discretion shot at the end of the chapter, coming back in during the next chapter when it's all over.
 It works in cinema, and it can work for you, too!

 The extreme of IKEA Erotica is "verbing the noun", in which the scene is given mostly or entirely in subject-verb-object sentences in which the key words could be replaced by anything and you'd have difficulty noticing.

 Extra bonus points for The Body Parts That Must Not Be Named.

 - The notorious (and now, notoriously hard to find) Badfic "Celebrian" was filthy.
 But as said by one who got all the way through it...